-As much as you want it to be but you should count on a minimum of 10 hours per month.
-Any less than this and you are not fulfilling your fiduciary duty.
+As much as you want it to be, but you should count on a minimum of 10 hours per month.
+Any less than this, and you are not fulfilling your fiduciary duty.
 Board directors are expected to attend all Board meetings and to make this a priority each month.

-The minimum assumes you will attend the monthly Board meeting including reading through the agenda in preparation.
-It also assumes you will attend other meetings such as with the LHIN (Ontario Health), our association (including the annual conference), and training sessions which may be webinars or meetings.
-It is also expected that the Board has a presence at events such as the annual Fall Fairs or the Fall Family Fun night.
+The minimum assumes you will attend the monthly Board meeting, including reading through the agenda in preparation.
+It also assumes you will attend other meetings such as with Ontario Health West, the Alliance (including the annual conference), and training sessions which may be webinars, or meetings.
+It is also expected that the Board has a presence at community events.
 This is one way we can show our support of staff and also gain an appreciation of what they do.

-It is hoped that most Board directors will volunteer to sit on at least one committee although you may want to wait a few months until you have a better understanding of what each committee does.
+Your time commitment will be influenced by whether you are retired or are still working.
+We do not want a Board comprising all grey haired retirees, on the other hand it is helpful when some Board directors can attend meetings during the day.
+We have a committee structure which is mainly populated by Board directors.
+It is hoped that most Board directors will volunteer to sit on at least one committee, although you may want to wait a few months until you have a better understanding of what each committee does.